sagemath/trac_to_gh/Issue 1838.md

 # Issue 1838: [with patch] comma in latex lists need a trailing space

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1838

 Original creator: schilly